Vioshino and the Rise of Trás-os-Montes

-However, innovative styles like dry white Port are helping to lure in a new generation of drinkers who may well be allergic to the very idea of formal dining.
+However, innovative styles like dry white Port are helping to lure in a new generation of drinkers who may be allergic to formal dining.
 It is a gift to buyers and bartenders – a versatile drink that lends itself to the aperitif moment and mixology.
 The Fladgate Partnership, meanwhile, had the foresight to introduce a Croft rosé Port several years ago, which was soon followed by a rash of copycat brands.
 “We will continue to focus on the development of Taylor’s Chip Dry White Port, emphasizing its mixability with different styles of tonic water, something that the consumer has grown accustomed to via the boom in gin,” said Andrew Hawes, MD at Mentzendorff, a key distributor of fine wines in London.
 And so Port, that most classical of digestifs, is reinventing itself.
 Never let it be said that you cannot teach an old dog new tricks!